Shubnikov–de Haas effect: Applications

 For a given sample, all factors including the electron density n on the right hand side of relationship ((3)) are constant.
-When plotting the index i of an edge channel versus the reciprocal of its magnetic flux density 1/Bi, one obtains a straight line with slope 2 ∙ e/(n∙ h).
-Since the electron charge e is known and also Planck's constant h, one can derive the electron density n of a sample from this plot.
+When plotting the index i of an edge channel versus the reciprocal of its magnetic flux density 1/Bi, one obtains a straight line with slope 2e/(nh).
+Since the electron charge e is known and also the Planck constant h, one can derive the electron density n of a sample from this plot.